 Veterans courts are designed to assist justice-involved defendants with the complex treatment needs associated with substance abuse, mental health, and other issues unique to the traumatic experience of war.
 Some veterans returning home from war find it difficult to integrate back into the community.
-Veterans with untreated substance abuse or mental health illnesses, including those with post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI), may find it even harder to return home which can sometimes lead to criminal activity.
+Veterans with untreated substance abuse or mental health illnesses, including those with post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI), may find it even harder to return home, which can sometimes lead to criminal activity.

 Veterans courts make use of the camaraderie that exists among all veterans.
 An essential part of veterans court is the addition of volunteer veteran mentors to assist their fellow veterans with a wide array of support.
 They are principal to the veterans court team and the participants.
 Their interaction with the participant, including a supportive relationship, maintained throughout the program, increases the likelihood that the participant will remain in treatment and improves the chances of success and sobriety.
 Veteran mentors volunteer their time and energy to assist their fellow veterans with peer support, housing, employment linkages, job training, education, transportation, disability compensation claims, discharge status and other linkages available at the local, state and federal level.

-As of May 2016, Florida has 24 veterans courts in operation, four of which are operating as a part of drug court and/or mental health court.
+As of December 2016, Florida has 28 veterans courts in operation, three of which are operating as a part of drug court and/or mental health court.

 This 2014 guide, prepared by the Florida Supreme Court Task Force on Substance Abuse and Mental Health Issues in the Court, provides information regarding Florida’s veterans courts, mental and physical health issues related to veterans, veterans benefits, a judicial benchguide, and more.